-The School of Science and Engineering offers programs in Biology, Chemistry, General Science, Mathematics, Medical Records, Medical Technology, Physics, and in Civil, Electrical and Mechanical Engineering.
+The School of Science and Engineering offers programs in Biology, Chemistry, Clinical Chemistry, Environmental Studies, General Science, Mathematics, Medical Records, Medical Technology, Physics, and in Civil, Electrical and Mechanical Engineering.
+Premedical and predental students may also enroll in the school and will be guided through suitable programs.